nlburgin/cpufreq.sh/README.md

 `chmod +x install.sh`
 `sudo ./install.sh`

+Don't just copy the main script into your /usr/local/bin without running the installer, unless for some reason you want to manually set up the symlinks for the multicall functionality yourself.

 If a new kernel adds more frequency governors, you should be able to add support automatically just by running the installer again.

 Examples of use: